 SoundHound’s API platform, which it’s calling Houndify, has a similar goal.
 “The demand for a fast and accurate, natural, voice-enabled, and conversational interface to the exploding number of connected devices is upon us,” Keyvan Mohajer, SoundHound’s CEO, said in a release.
 The company is also opening up access to a set of APIs designed to allow developers to add voice recognition, understanding, and follow-up questions to apps.

-The idea is to allow developers to create something that more adequately reflects how people would talk to other people.
 The company is also partnering with others to provide additional data that developers can use.
 They’ll be able to pull in hotel and flight booking information from Expedia, weather data from AccuWeather, sports scores, exchange rates, stock prices, and other things people are generally interested in.
 Soon, you might be able to ask every device in your home the sorts of questions you might have for Amazon Echo.

 SoundHound recently released its own impressive virtual assistant app, Hound, that uses many of the APIs it’s making available for developers.
 You can ask it involved, multipart questions about mortgage pricing, or find exactly the right hotel you’re after for your next trip.
 Instead of having to fiddle through online menus or in-app buttons, you just talk to Hound as you would a person.